Enhanced Continual Learning of Vision-Language Models with Model Fusion: ConDU: Continual Decoupling-Unifying

 \subsection{Delta Models Continually Fusion at Training Stage}

 At each session $t$ of the continual learning process, ConDU implements three steps: Tuning Individually, Decoupling Unified Model, and Unifying Models.
+The time spent on Decoupling Unified Model and Unifying Models is nearly 1\% of Tuning Individually (see Appendix \ref{append:K} for detailed analysis).
 Since the process of Decoupling Unified Model relies on the task triggers produced during Unifying Models, we first introduce the process of Unifying Models before detailing process of Decoupling Unified Model.

 \paragraph{Tuning Individually.} We denote a VLM as \( f(\cdot; \theta) \), where \( \theta \) represents only the learnable parameters of the VLM, excluding the frozen parameters for clarity.
-At session $t$, by fine-tuning the pre-trained VLM \( \theta^{0} \) on task \( t \), we obtain a task-specific model \( \theta^{t} \).
-We defined delta model $t$, the parameter offsets of task-specific model $t$ relative to the pre-trained VLM, as $\delta^{t} = \theta^{t} - \theta^{0}$.
-We will unify delta models instead of directly unifying task-specific models following the setting of advanced model fusion methods \cite{task_arithmetic,TIESMerging,ADAMerging,emr-merging}.
+At session $t$, by fine-tuning the pre-trained VLM \( \theta^{0} \) on task \( t \), we obtain a task expert \( \theta^{t} \).
+We defined delta model $t$, the parameter offsets of task expert $t$ relative to the pre-trained VLM, as $\delta^{t} = \theta^{t} - \theta^{0}$.
+We will unify delta models instead of directly unifying task experts following the setting of advanced model fusion methods \citep{task_arithmetic,TIESMerging,emr-merging}.